Do you know why financial planning is important for seafarers?

 In a Nutshell:

 If a crew member of a ship works outside India for 183 days or more during the financial year as per his/ her CDS (Continuous Discharge Certificate) or passport, his/ her residential status changes to a Non-Resident Seafarer.
-The overseas salary of a non-resident seafarer shall not be taxed in India.
+The overseas salary of a NRI seafarer shall not be taxed in India.

 As per the new Section 6(1A), applicable from the financial year 2020-21, an NRI (including seafarer) can be categorized as a resident in India if his/ her stay in India exceeds 119 days and his taxable income in India exceeds Rs.
 15 lakhs during a financial year.